OpenWaterFoundation/owf-learn-aws/mkdocs-project/docs/cdn/cloudfront/lambda-to-append-index.md

 links on this page that refer to its folders now works correctly, without attempting to download empty files when URLs ending in `/` are encountered, and the web browser shows the URL as requested (addition of `index.html` is done behind the scenes).

+Similarly, attempting to access a Single Page Application such as an Angular project using a versioned folder such as `https://infomapper.openwaterfoundation.org/1.4.0` correctly appends the necessary string to the URL so the home page is shown.